DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Methodology

 \subsubsection{Control Phase}

-The control phase begins by fusing both high-level perceptions features to produce a latent space composed of 192 feature elements that encapsulate the information of the surrounding based on two perspectives of view.
+The control phase begins by fusing both high-level perception features to produce a latent space composed of 192 feature elements that encapsulate the information of the surrounding based on two perspectives of view.
 This process is done by the feature fusion module that consists of a point-wise convolution layer, a global average pooling layer, and a dense layer.
-Then, we use the first and second route points, the left and right wheel's angular speed, and predicted waypoints to bias the latent space in the gated recurrent unit (GRU) layer \cite{gru}.
-Finally, the biased latent space is decoded further by a set of command-specific multi-layer perceptrons (MLP) to estimate navigational control directly and by two linear layers to predict waypoints that will be translated into navigational control by a set of two PID controllers.
+"Feature Fusion" here refers to the concatenation of the flattened feature maps from both the Front-View and BEV encoders.
+Then, we use the first and second route points, the left and right wheel's angular speed, and predicted waypoints to bias the latent space in the gated recurrent unit (GRU) \cite{gru}.

+Finally, the biased latent space is decoded by: 1) A set of Command-Specific MLPs to estimate navigational control (Steering $\delta$, Throttle $\tau$) directly.
+2) Two linear layers to predict waypoints that will be translated into navigational control by a set of two PID controllers.
+A "waypoint" is defined as a target coordinate pair $(x,y)$ in the vehicle's local coordinate frame representing the desired future path.
+The PID controllers process the waypoints to generate a parallel control signal.
+We utilized a standard PID formulation where the parameters were tuned experimentally using the Ziegler-Nichols method to ensure stability without oscillation.
+The values used are $K_p=1.00$, $K_i=0.25$, and $K_d=0.15$ for steering, and $K_p=2.50$, $K_i=0.25$, $K_d=0.50$ for throttle.
 To be noted, both MLP and PID controllers assume the model of the robotic vehicle as a nonholonomic unicycle since it has motorized rear wheels and omnidirectional front wheels.
 Thus, it cannot perform translational movement on the lateral axis, but it can move only along its longitudinal axis (forward and backward) and can rotate around a vertical axis passing through its center.
 As shown in Fig. \ref{fig:model}, the process inside the purple box is looped three times as DeepIPCv2 predicts three waypoints.
-Two linear layers are used to predict $\Delta x$ and $\Delta y$ between the current waypoint and the next waypoint in the local coordinate.
+Two linear layers are used to predict $\Delta x$ and $\Delta y$, a gap between the current waypoint and the next waypoint.
 Thus, the exact coordinate of the next waypoint can be calculated with (\ref{eq:wp}).